Jai-Anand-JA/MovieRecommender/README.md

 2. Navigate to the folder:
    `cd MovieRecommender`

-3. Run the html or ipynb files after downloading the required datasets
+3. Run the html or ipynb files after downloading the required datasets.

-5. Make sure to upload `movies.csv` and `ratings.csv` when prompted.
+5. Make sure to upload `movies.csv`, `credits.csv` and `ratings.csv` when prompted.

 ---
 ## Author